po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

     add(3,3) // => 6
     add(1, 1, 4, 5) // => 11
     ```

-  * In this example, we use a rest operator to collect all of the arguments into a `nums` array, giving us the ability to pass in as many arguments as we want.
+  * In this example, we use a rest operator to collect all of the arguments into a `nums` array, enabling us to pass in as many arguments as we want.

-  * Let's examine another example:
+  * Now let's review the following example:

     ```js
     function howManyArgs(...args) {